PawelBoe/aclsim/README.md

 A small C-program for simulating cisco ACL filtering functions by applying rules to a fixed test-vector file.

 This is still in progress and therefore not yet safe to use.
-For a first working prototype, an implementation of the "parse_rule" function needs to be made.
-So if you are interested, please be patient :)
+A first working prototype is usable, but beware that it contains bugs.
+It WILL produce SEGFAULTS if you don´t stick to the correct rule and vector syntax.
+This is due to the fact that there is still some error handling missing.

-I´m just learning C, meaning that at this stage the program probably contains many bugs and bad programming style, consider yourself warned..
+I´m just learning C, meaning that at this stage the program probably contains some bad programming, consider yourself warned..